Fes for 2 — what to see in the city in 2 days

 FOLLOWING THE RIVERA

-Finding a good place for lunch in Fez can be difficult, especially when in the old medina.
-After considering a few options, I’d highly recommend trying Café Clock.
-Along with serving seriously good, and quite healthy, food, it’s a short walk from the famous Blue Gate.
+Finding a good place for lunch in Fes can be difficult, especially when in the old medina.
+After considering a few options, I highly recommend trying Café Clock.
+Along with serving seriously good, and quite healthy, food, it’s also a short walk from the famous Blue Gate.
 Everyone knows this landmark here, so there’s little chance of getting lost.

-Before going, I strongly advise to take a sprig of mint — as most locals advise — and hold under your nose.
-The smell’s very overpowering, unpleasant, and may put you off eating anything for a while!
+Before going, I strongly advise taking a sprig of mint — as most locals advise — and holding it under your nose.
+The smell’s incredibly overpowering, unpleasant, and may put you off eating anything for a while!

 The Ruined Garden is romance personified.
-As its name suggests, this Fes restaurant has a romantic garden setting, and is extremely intimate with outdoor seating and soft lighting.
-The café/restaurant is a Fez favourite; dinner reservations fill up very quickly here, and it’s easy to see why.
+As its name suggests, this Fes restaurant has a romantic garden setting, also complete with outdoor seating and soft lighting.
+The café/restaurant is a Fes favorite.
+Dinner reservations fill up very quickly here, and it’s easy to see why.

 It’s not only the scenic garden that’s a draw for visitors, but the food too.
 The restaurant specialty’s the dark chocolate and espresso mousse.
 It comes with the added Moroccan twist — a pinch of the local spice, Ras el Hanout.

 If you’ve never had a private hammam before, trust me, your body will thank you after.
-Riad Laroussa offers the ultimate spa experience, and is a relaxing antidote, especially after experiencing the smells of the tannery!
+Riad Laroussa offers the ultimate spa experience, and is also ideal after experiencing the smells of the tannery!

 “We were quite surprised, though happy, to find not many people inside this grand museum in Fez.”